Nordic Cuisine

 There are restaurants that food enthusiasts flock to, eager to taste the most extreme form of Nordic cuisine, where the ingredients are gathered under the eaves and the meny is based upon year-round self-sufficiency.
 Here you’ll find a gastronomic spirit, food, drink, and culinary experiences that have given the region an international reputation as an exciting and creative gastronomic region.

-Over the years, the region of Jämtland Härjedalen has won a considerable number of medals in the Swedish culinary cuisine championships. Östersund and the surrounding region is one of UNESCO’s Cities of Gastronomy and in September 2016, Östersund and Jämtland Härjedalen hosted the Unesco Creative Cities Network annual conference.
-Members from 80 different Creative Cities around the globe took part in the conference, which was held in conjunction with the international conference in sustainable development, at Mid Sweden University, in Östersund.
+Over the years, the region of Jämtland Härjedalen has won a considerable number of medals in the Swedish culinary cuisine championships. Östersund and the surrounding region is one of UNESCO’s Cities of Gastronomy.

 Östersund and the Storsjöbygden area offers a wide variety of outings for those who enjoy delicious local cuisine.
 In Åre, restaurants that are run by celebrity chefs’ work side by side with local culinary artisans in appetising partnerships.
 Products range from sausages to chocolates and truffles.
 Destination Vemdalen boasts a large number of master chefs and culinary artisans.
 Bräcke is home to an award winning brewery, various cheese makers and even a wine producer.